Getting out of bed or calling out: why children do it

 Make a point of praising or rewarding your child the next morning for staying quietly in bed.
 You could even celebrate with a special breakfast surprise or a phone call to a special person.

-If your child is three years or older, you could try a reward chart to encourage the bedtime behaviour you want.
+If your child is 3 years or older, you could try a reward chart to encourage the bedtime behaviour you want.
 Younger children often like a special stamp on their hand to remind them during the day what a good job they did overnight.

 Even if there was calling out or getting up at night, you don’t need to talk about it the next morning.
 Try to start the next day in a positive way.